 Send a Message to Chafaatou

-We'll deliver your message to Chafaatou at his hospital bed.
+We'll deliver your message to Chafaatou as soon as we see him.